Local volatility under rough volatility

-In our numerical experiments in section \ref{sec:num}, we estimate the exact ATM local volatility skew $\frac 12 \partial_k \sigDup(t,k)\big|_{k = 0}$ in the rough Bergomi model \eqref{e:rBergomi}, and find perfect agreement with Corollary \ref{corollary:Hplus32}.
+In the case $\rho = 0$, we have $\Sbs(t, y) = 0$ and $\Sloc(t, y) = 0$ for every $t$. \end{corollary} In our numerical experiments in section \ref{sec:num}, we estimate the exact ATM local volatility skew $\frac 12 \partial_k \sigDup(t,k)\big|_{k = 0}$ in the rough Bergomi model \eqref{e:rBergomi}, and find perfect agreement with Corollary \ref{corollary:Hplus32}.
 The model local volatility skew can be observed in Figure \ref{fig:ATMskews}, and the ratio of the implied volatility skew over the local volatility skew in Figure \ref{fig:skews_ratio}.